 Abstract

-150 to 200 word overview of the chapter (this won’t appear in the book, only OUP online data base info and details about book)
+Electronic musical instruments using electical signals as a sound source have existed for over 150 years.
+The chapter on Electronic Instruments focuses on digital musical instruments and explores the designs of computer-based technologies in the most common present of electronic synthesizers.
+As these machines advance, so do the capabilities for expressive performance.
+Instruments may be devices with keyboards, microphones and / or other kinds of sensors attached or they may exist solely as software applications running on many possible kinds of computers.
+The chapter describes how performance gestures and sound are treated as numbers and are represented in formats such as the MIDI protocol and sound files.
+Musical sound is produced by samplers and synthesizers which are programmed for tone generation.
+The basics of spectrum analysis and synthesis methods are covered in order to understand what a particular tone generator algorithm provides as sonic dimensions to control and which dimensions of control might be available to the performer.

 Keywords

-5-8 keywords, but only words that appear in the abstract and title can be used
+digital musical instruments

+electronic synthesizers

+machines

+expressive performance

+software

+sensors

 Introduction

+'I shall consider an evolution aided by a specific class of machines.'

+The Architecture Machine, “Preface to a Preface.”
+(Negroponte, 1969, p.
+11)

-Electronic instruments encompass everything from wired versions of traditional instruments like electric guitars to fully digital systems for live performance.
+Electronic instruments encompass everything from wired versions of traditional instruments such as electric guitars to fully digital systems for live performance.
 Many are hybrid combinations comprising mechanical, electronic and software components.
 This chapter focuses on digital music instruments (DMI's) and will be best appreciated with some familiarity having been gained by playing digital keyboards, drums or other DMI's.

 To a designer of these kinds of instruments, everything is a signal.
 As we step through the layers involved, I'll describe processes for sensing, transduction, signal processing, and sound generation.
 The discussion wraps up with some new technologies using mobile devices and web browsers as instruments and DMI designs replicating earlier analog electronic instruments.